rfg-modding/RfgTools/Documentation/RfgZonexFormat.md

 **ladder_enabled** (*bool*, Type=5, Size=1):

-Likely toggles whether players and NPCs can climb it.
-The ladders I checked in both SP & MP lacked this prop, tested adding it and disabling and both the player and NPCs could still climb it.
+The ladders I checked in both SP & MP lacked this prop, tested adding it, disabling, enabling and both the player and NPCs could still climb it.
+Might only be used at runtime to disable ladders when the building has been destroyed enough?

 ----------------